How To Create A Save-The-Date Page

 First, you will need to Insert A Button (see the Button element for more details on this).

-An example button element in its default settings.
 Click on its blue cog icon to open its actions menu.

 Click on the green "pencil" icon to open the settings for the button (this is the most direct approach).